Call for Students: Code Paper Scissors

-Classes are held in the evenings Monday-Friday from 6:30-9:30pm, 2019.
-SFPC space will be open for students on weekdays between 4pm-6pm.
-The session will culminate in a party on the evening of Sunday February 27th, where students can invite their friends and present their favorite projects.
+Classes are held in the evenings Monday-Friday from 6:30-9:30pm.
+SFPC space will be open for students on weekdays between 4pm-6:30pm for office hours and work.
+The session will culminate in a showcase / party on the evening of Sunday, February 17th, open to the public, where students can exhibit and present their projects from the two weeks.

 How do I apply?

-We accept up to 18 students on a rolling basis.
+We accept up to 18 students.
 We will respond to your application within 3 weeks of submission.
 Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!

 How competitive is the admissions?